-- Select the waypoint you want to move.
-The waypoint icon expands to indicate that it is active. - 2.
-Activate the menu and select the waypoint in the menu - 3.
-Select the move option - 4.
-Select the new waypoint position - 5.
-Press the Enter key or the rotary knob to confirm the new position.
+- 1. Select the waypoint you want to move.
+The waypoint icon expands to indicate that it is active.

+- 2. Activate the menu and select the waypoint in the menu

+- 3. Select the move option

+- 4. Select the new waypoint position

+- 5. Select Finish in the menu.